-Tips for taking control of inventory management
+Tips for taking control of stock management

-Tips for taking control of inventory management
+Tips for taking control of stock management

-Create a routine for the inventory
+Create a procedure for the inventory

 Ask customers what they want